-An FHA refinance lets you replace your current FHA loan with a new loan that has a better interest rate or other more beneficial terms.
-You can get cash from your home's equity with an FHA refinance too.
-Refinancing gives you a new mortgage, and will require you to complete a new application and pay new closing costs.
-You can refinance an FHA loan into a new FHA loan as well as other types of mortgages.
+An FHA refinance lets you replace your current FHA loan with a new loan that has a better interest rate or better terms.
+You can get cash from your home equity, too.
+You get a new mortgage when you refinance, and you need to complete a new application and pay new closing costs.

 FHA refinance options